PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Category name** - unique category name displayed.
 - **Description text** - individual description text of the category.
 - **Enable or Disable toggle switch button** - by default, the button is Enabled on the entries.
 It enables showing or hiding the category in Front-Office.
-- **Magnifier icon** - clicking redirects to categories listing - in **List of empty categories** section only, all the rest sections contain **Pen** icon, which leads to the edition of the element entry.
+- **Pen icon** - clicking redirects to the edition of the element entry (**Magnifier icon** - redirects to the categories editing page - in the List of empty categories only).
 - **Three-dot menu** - clicking shows dropdown with the options - **Edit**, which leads to Category editing page and **Delete**, which leads to Category deletion action.
 After clicking **Delete**, the pop-up with confirmation text will appear named _Delete selection Are you sure you want to delete the selected item(s)?_ and two buttons - one ghost button to **Cancel** the action and red CTA button to **Delete** the desired product.
 Delete confirmation _Successful deletion._ appears right after clicking the Delete, and pop-up closes right after clicking the Close button.

 ## Pagination